 The faithful may also ask at any time for molebens for specific purposes.
 Such purposes include deliverance from sickness and misfortune, help in finding work or housing, and the seeking of God’s blessing and protection in beginning some good work or undertaking a journey.
 The faithful may also ask for a moleben of thanksgiving when their prayers are answered, or when God’s blessing is particularly felt in their lives.
 Arrangements for such services should be discussed with the parish rector.

 General memorial services – in Russian, панихиды – are also served at various times throughout the year.
-If we have an evening service scheduled on one of the customary Saturdays of the Departed – the Saturday before Meatfare Sunday, the second, third and fourth Saturdays of Great Lent, the Saturday before Pentecost, and Demetrius Saturday – a general memorial service will customarily be served beforehand.
-On Radonitsa, the second Tuesday of Pascha, a general memorial service is served after Divine Liturgy, followed by graveside services in Wallsend, Sandgate and East Maitland Cemeteries.
+If we have an evening service scheduled on one of the customary Saturdays of the Departed – the Saturday before Meatfare Sunday, the second, third and fourth Saturdays of Great Lent, the Saturday before Pentecost, and Demetrius Saturday – a general memorial service will usually be served beforehand.
+Whenever possible, a general memorial service is served after Divine Liturgy on Radonitsa, the second Tuesday of Pascha, followed by graveside services in Wallsend, Sandgate and East Maitland Cemeteries.
 The parish maintains a list of departed parishioners and benefactors for commemoration at such services.

-Our departed parishioners and benefactors are also commemorated after Divine Liturgy on our parish feast day of Saint Nicholas, 9/22 May.
-The departed parishioners and benefactors of the Holy Protection church in Greta are similarly commemorated on the feasts of the Dormition and the Protection of the Mother of God, and the departed parishioners and benefactors of the Theophany parish in Mayfield are commemorated on the Sunday after the Great Feast of the Baptism of the Lord.
+Our departed parishioners and benefactors are also commemorated after Divine Liturgy on our parish feast day of Saint Nicholas, 22 May.
+The departed parishioners and benefactors of the Holy Protection church in Greta are similarly commemorated on the feast of the Protection of the Mother of God, and the departed parishioners and benefactors of the Theophany parish in Mayfield are commemorated on the Sunday after the Great Feast of the Baptism of the Lord.

 If possible, a memorial service for “all Orthodox soldiers killed on the field of battle” – and, more broadly, all Orthodox Christians killed in war – is served on the feast of the beheading of Saint John the Baptist, 29 August/11 September.
 Such services may also be offered on Anzac Day, 25 April, and Remembrance Day, 11 November.